 How to Become a Play Therapist

-Want to know how to become a play therapist?
+Want to know how to become a Registered Play Therapist?

-The Academy for Play Therapy Training offers the full suite of training needed for your certification.
+Mary Ruth Cross at the Academy for Play Therapy Training offers the full suite of training needed for your credentials.
 Whether you’re looking for how to become a play therapist, the first question you need to know is whether you want to pursue how to become a Registered Play Therapist (RPT) or a Registered Play Therapist-Supervisor (RPT-S).
-We have many exciting and innovative courses to not only meet your certification needs, but to deepen and expand your expertise.
-As an APT Approved Provider, we are your one-stop shop for you to receive all 150 hours needed for either certification.
+We have many exciting and innovative courses to not only meet your credential needs, but to deepen and expand your expertise.
+Mary Ruth Cross, an APT Approved Provider, we are your one-stop shop for you to receive all 150 hours needed for either credentials.

 What’s the difference between an RPT and an RPT-S?

-For a Registered Play Therapist certification, you must have two (2) years and 2,000 hours of supervised clinical mental health experience (postgraduate direct client contact hours) required by state licensure.
+For a Registered Play Therapist, you must have two (2) years and 2,000 hours of supervised clinical mental health experience (postgraduate direct client contact hours) required by state licensure.

-For a Registered Play Therapist-Supervisor certification, you must also have an additional three (3) years and 3,000 direct client contact hours of clinical experience after initial full licensure.
-This is in addition to the requirements of a Registered Play Therapist certification.
+For a Registered Play Therapist-Supervisor, you must also have an additional three (3) years and 3,000 direct client contact hours of clinical experience after initial full licensure.
+This is in addition to the requirements of a Registered Play Therapist credentials.

-What else is part of knowing how to become a play therapist?
+What else is part of knowing how to become a Registered Play Therapist?

 For both the Registered Play Therapist and the Registered Play Therapist-Supervisor credential, mental health practitioners must have either a master’s or higher mental health degree with demonstrated coursework in child development, theories of personality, principles of psychotherapy, child & adolescent psychopathology and ethics.